VK-FRTT/dpm-diff/docs/dpm-diff-command-line-reference.md

 `--identificationLabelLanguages` _[Language codes]_

-Defines for which languages element identification labels are generated to report.
+Controls for which languages element identification labels are generated to report.
+Comma separated list of language codes, for example `fi,sv`.

+`--translationLanguages` _[Language codes]_

+Controls which languages are reported in translation sections (Dictionary, ReportingFramework and AxisOrdinate translations).
-Comma separated list of language codes, for example `fi,sv`
+Comma separated list of language codes, for example `fi,sv`.
+Optional option.
+If not given, changes for all languages are reported.

 `--verbosity` _[Verbosity mode]_